-Each FHLBank performed a cash flow analysis using two third-party models to assess whether the entire amortized cost basis of its private-label MBS securities will be recovered.
+Each FHLBank performed a cash flow analysis using third-party models to assess whether the entire amortized cost basis of its private-label MBS securities will be recovered.
 The projected cash flows are based on a number of assumptions and expectations, and the results of these models can vary significantly with changes in assumptions and expectations.
-The scenario of cash flows determined based on the model approach reflects a best estimate scenario and includes a base case housing price forecast and a base case housing price recovery path.
+The projected cash flows, determined based on the model approach, reflect a best estimate scenario and include a base case housing price forecast and a base case housing price recovery path.

-The FHLBanks' system-wide governance committee developed a short-term housing price forecast with projected changes ranging from a decrease of 5.0% to an increase of 12.0% over the twelve-month period beginning October 1, 2017.
-For the vast majority of markets, the projected short-term housing price changes range from an increase of 2.0% to an increase of 6.0%.
+The FHLBanks' system-wide governance committee developed a short-term housing price forecast with geographically projected changes ranging from a decrease of 7.0% to an increase of 14.0% over the twelve-month period beginning October 1, 2018.
+For the vast majority of markets, the projected short-term housing price changes range from an increase of 3.0% to an increase of 7.0%.
 Thereafter, a unique path is projected for each geographic area based on an internally developed framework derived from historical data.